nicolargo/glances/glances/plugins/README.rst

 A Glances plugin is a Python module hosted in a folder.

-It should be based on thr MVC model.
+It should be based on the MVC model.
-- model: datamodel
+- model: data model (where the stats will be updated)
-- view: input for UI
+- view: input for UI (where the stats are displayed)
-- controler: output from UI
+- controler: output from UI (where the stats are controled)

 ////
 TODO